 Reposting more frequently to overcompensate for the lack of plays is in fact counter-productive and decreases engagement farther.
 There’s a whole lot more to be said for reposting 4 times per day consistently and optimizing for perfect repost (or upload) times, leaving ample time in between every repost.

-The trick then, in optimizing results from paid advertising, is examining which stations have greater play-to-follower ratios, by taking a look at the frequency with which they repost and the quality of the music.
-Another optimization strategy may be to need your paid repost is scheduled in that station’s optimum engagement time, which is usually when the majority of their audience has arrived in the office or school.
-For many digital music promoters, the lion’s share of the audience is at the West Coast of the USA.
+The trick then, in optimizing results from paid advertising, is examining which stations have greater play-to-follower ratios, by taking a look at the frequency with which they repost and the quality of the Soundcloud music promotion.
+Another optimization strategy may be to need your paid repost is scheduled in that station’s optimum engagement time, which is usually when the majority of their Soundcloud audience has arrived in the office or school.
+For many digital Soundcloud music promotion promoters, the lion’s share of the Soundcloud audience is at the West Coast of the USA.